-The 11 major donors (Category 1) to the Special Programme in the last biennium were: Belgium, Canada, China, Germany, Mexico, The Netherlands, Norway, Spain, Sweden, Switzerland and United Kingdom of Great Britain and Northern Ireland.
+The 11 major donors (Category 1) to the Special Programme in the last biennium were: Belgium, Canada, China, India, the Netherlands, Norway, Spain, Sweden, Switzerland, Thailand and the United Kingdom.

 The following Member States were previously nominated by the Regional Committee for the Eastern Mediterranean as members of the PCC (terms of office shown in brackets).